pcfx-devel/PC-FX_Programming_Notes/README.md

    * Run the script from the parent folder of the liberis repository (i.e. if liberis is '$(HOME)/devel/liberis', then run the script from '$(HOME)/devel')

+### Notes About Programming on PC-FX

+If you are a programmer on embedded systems, a lot of the following information will probably sound familiar to you.
+However, if you normally program computers on Windows or Linux, you may need to adjust your expectations of certain things.

+ 1. There is no Operating System; everything runs on the "bare metal".
+What does this mean ?
+    - There is no operating system to detect abnormal situations and provide dumps.
+    - There is no pre-emptive multitasking.
+    - There is no multi-threading.
+In fact, there is no concept of a "process" due to having no operating system.
+    - There is no filesystem, per se - although backup memory may share some characteristics with a filesystem.
+    - There is no console, per se - although some development tools may provide you with the capability of primitve communication with the outside world.

+ 2. POSIX functions and libraries ARE provided, via newlib ( https://sourceware.org/newlib/ ), included with the v810-gcc compiler package.
+Some POSIX functionality may however be limited, due to the lack of an Operating System.

+ 3. You would do well to understand each of the hardware pieces, AT LEAST to the level of being able to initialize them, EVEN IF YOU DON'T PLAN TO USE THEM.
+Uninitialized hardware can behave in unexpected ways, which may interfere with your program's behaviour.

+ 4. Although the library may attempt to provide some high-level functions to access the hardware, you will not be able to use the hardware to the limit of its capabilities without understanding hardware in detail.

+ 5. This is not a modern machine.
+The PC-FX is a 32-bit processor with many opcodes which may execute in 1-2 cycles, but don't make assumptions.
+    - The CPU runs at roughly 21MHz, and many interfaces to other hardware (such as KRAM) are able to "block" writes/reads, potentially slowing down your program.
+You will need to anticipate what is the best time to attempt reads/writes.
+    - Math is slow.
+Multiplication is slow.
+Division is probably a LOT slower than you think.
+    - The processor does have floating point support, but stay away from it if you value your cycles.
+It's even slower than division.
+    - There is no 3D on the base PC-FX, and 3D support is not scheduled for implementation into the library as there are very few PC-FXGA boards which contain the 3D chip.
+No emulators currently support 3D either.

 ## V810 CPU and the GNU Compiler

 ### Alignment